Azathothas/Stars/README.md

 - [element-hq/element-x-android](https://github.com/element-hq/element-x-android) – Android Matrix messenger application using the Matrix Rust Sdk and Jetpack Compose
 - [evilcorpltd/aTox](https://github.com/evilcorpltd/aTox) – Reasonable Tox client for Android
 - [gotev/android-upload-service](https://github.com/gotev/android-upload-service) – Easily upload files (Multipart/Binary/FTP out of the box) in the background with progress notification.
 Support for persistent upload requests, customizations and custom plugins.
-- [gotson/komga](https://github.com/gotson/komga) – Media server for comics/mangas/BDs/magazines/eBooks with API and OPDS support
+- [gotson/komga](https://github.com/gotson/komga) – Media server for comics/mangas/BDs/magazines/eBooks with API, OPDS and Kobo Sync support
 - [hushenghao/AndroidEasterEggs](https://github.com/hushenghao/AndroidEasterEggs) – Android Easter Egg Collections
 - [ismartcoding/plain-app](https://github.com/ismartcoding/plain-app) – PlainApp is an open-source application that allows you to manage your phone through a web browser.
 Access files, videos, music, contacts, sms, calls, and more from your desktop using a secure, easy to use web interface!
 - [jobobby04/TachiyomiSY](https://github.com/jobobby04/TachiyomiSY) – Free and open source manga reader for Android